What If I Can’t Work After a Car Accident?

-At Kisling, Nestico & Redick, our experienced Ohio car accident attorneys can help you navigate your legal options after a car crash.
-Car accidents leave you in a stressful position, especially if you can’t work.
-Our lawyers can handle your case, and answer your questions, so the only thing demanding your attention is your recovery.
+At Kisling, Nestico & Redick, our experienced Ohio car accident attorneys can help you navigate your options and work to recover all the compensation you are entitled to under the law.
+Car accidents leave you vulnerable, especially if you can’t work.
+Let us answer your questions, file the paperwork, and demand what’s right.

 Lost Earning Capacity

 Lost earning capacity refers to money you lost out on because your injuries prevented you from making as much as you did before.
 This is usually seen after a severe injury that led to a long-term disability.
 For example, if you broke your leg and were forced to use a wheelchair for the rest of your life, your ability to earn as much as you did before is reduced.
 Therefore, you may be entitled to compensation for your lost earning capacity.

 If your injury costs you an opportunity for employment or payment, you may be entitled to compensation for that too.
 This happens to independent contractors or people who work on commission after suffering an injury.
 In addition, if you missed a job interview due to your injury, you may be reimbursed for those potential earnings.

 Will Insurance Cover Lost Wages After a Car Accident?

 If you can’t work after a car accident, the following insurance coverage plans may compensate you for wages or earning opportunities you lost:

 If your accident occurred because of another driver’s negligence, you might be able to use their at-fault liability coverage to submit a claim for your lost wages.